Guide

 Who can form an LLC?

-It varies a bit but in principle, just about anyone can form an LLC.
-There are no residency or legal requirements, although some states require that members and/or managers must be at least 18 years old or the age of consent.
-Check your state’s limited liability company formation requirements web page for more info..
+Almost anyone can form an LLC.
+There are no residency requirements.
+Some states require members or managers to be at least 18 years old.
+Check your state's LLC formation requirements for specifics.

 How should I manage my LLC?